 Embedding Your App with Shopify App Bridge

 If you’re building an embedded app inside the Shopify Admin, you’ll need Shopify App Bridge.
-It allows your app to communicate securely with Shopify, handling navigation, modals, and even permissions.
+It enables your app to communicate securely with Shopify and handles navigation, modals, and permissions.

 Basic Setup with Polaris + App Bridge: